 How to surf this site

 If you feel stranded, out of place, alien or if you are a little startled about the who-you-are ... click this to get a brief orientation.
 To explore these pages, just click the menue items in the menuline above.
-Do not miss to browse the stuff-pages.
+Do not miss to browse the Lost-pages, those deal with strange and interesting stuff.
 Feel free to drop a line in the guestbook.

 Any hint, comment or suggestion to improve the site is welcome.
 Now enjoy surfing between sound and structure, between rhythm and tune.
 Enjoy detecting ... listening ... hearing.

 A great deal of my musical efforts is driven by the urge to integrate spoken word into the realm of sound, noise, ambience and music.
 Electronic Music of course.

 I am fascinated by the sheer sound of spoken languages, the different intonations, the flow and the secret melodylines these spoken words follow.

 So I try to integrate spoken word in as many languages as possible into my music.

 If you are interested to become part of this project, just drop me a line in my contact-page, and I will tell you how you can easily join this global project ... don´t be shy! .
 If you speak Sindarin, you will be welcome as well.